MJOLNIRPackage/MJOLNIR/docs/Tutorials/Quick/ConstantEnergy.rst

    fig2.savefig('figure1.png',format='png')

 The above code creates the two figures shown below.
 The difference between the two is that the former performs the creation of bins in polar coordinates.
-This means that the provided bint tolerences are to be understood as the angular and radial bin sizes respectively for x and y.
-If the rlu is set to true the unist are in projections along the in plane scattering vectors.
+This means that the provided bin tolerances are to be understood as the angular and radial bin sizes respectively for x and y.
+If the rlu is set to true the units are in projections along the in plane scattering vectors.
 Otherwise units are in 1/AA.

 |pic1| |pic2|